Expert Guide to the Kosciuszko Alpine Way

 Parking, Coach Parking

-Caters for people who use a wheelchair.
+Accessible, Ambulant Access, Wheelchair Access, Accessible for Hearing Impairment, Caters for people who use a wheelchair.
 Caters for people with sufficient mobility to climb a few steps but who would benefit from fixtures to aid balance.
-(This includes people using walking frames and mobility aids) Caters for people who are deaf or have hearing loss., Ambulant Access, Wheelchair Access, Accessible for Hearing Impairment, Caters for people who use a wheelchair.
-Caters for people with sufficient mobility to climb a few steps but who would benefit from fixtures to aid balance.
 (This includes people using walking frames and mobility aids) Caters for people who are deaf or have hearing loss.
+Caters for people with allergies and intolerances.

 Explore the Snowy Mountains and the mighty Snowy Scheme.